adamcatley/adamcatley.github.io/docs/AirTag.md

     >*"If AirTag is separated from its owner and out of Bluetooth range, the Find My network can help track it down."* - [Source](https://www.apple.com/uk/newsroom/2021/04/apple-introduces-airtag/#:~:text=If%20AirTag%20is%20separated%20from%20its%20owner%20and%20out%20of%20Bluetooth%20range,%20the%20Find%20My%20network%20can%20help%20track%20it%20down.)

     **Reality**: AirTags are identified only by their public key which is broadcast over BLE advertising packets.
 There is no authentication with this identifier.
-Any nearby BLE device can capture these idendtities and replay them to appear as the genuine AirTag.
+Any nearby BLE device can capture these identities and replay them to appear like the genuine AirTag.

-    **Impact**: An atacker could steal a personal item containing an AirTag and record the current public identity before removing the battery.
+    **Impact**: An attacker could steal a personal item containing an AirTag and record the current public identity before removing the battery.
 This identity can be relayed to any BLE device in a decoy location to give the owner a false search area to recover their property.

     **Solution**: The FindMy app on the owner's phone could filter out fast moving location reports which are unrealistic, or that use expired identities.
 Apple's backend cannot do this as the location reports are end to end encrypted.
 Appending an authentication tag to the BLE packet is difficult due to the already limited payload size.